 If it seems like your senior dog is sleeping more than she used to, she probably is.
 According to Dr. Albert Ahn, veterinary adviser at MYOS Corp., the average adult dog will sleep for about 12 to 14 hours a day.
 When they get older, however, that number can increase to 18 hours a day, including the time they sleep overnight.

 When a dog sleeps, notes Kennel Club Accredited dog trainer Joe Nutkins, they “help the body recover and heal.”
-Since it’s normal for a senior dog to nap more often, a gradual increase in sleep as they age shouldn’t worry you.
+Since it’s normal for a senior dog to nap more often, a gradual increase in sleep as your dog age shouldn’t worry you.
 What isn’t normal, though, is a sudden change in sleeping habits.
 This includes more frequent sleep, deeper sleep, insomnia, or confusion upon waking.
 Any and all of these behaviors can be normal for a senior dog — a category Nutkins defines as 7 years old and up — but a trip to the vet is never a bad idea when something new comes up.

 As a pet parent, you know your fur baby best, but you may not know exactly what to look out for in senior pups.
 Some things that could indicate a problem include: